dmall5595/IonicTicTacToe/README.md

 # Tic Tac Toe App

 This is a tic tac toe app built using [Ionic](https://ionicframework.com) that features one and two player game modes.
-One player mode has an AI using the minimax algorithm.
+One player mode contains an AI using the minimax algorithm.
 This makes it impossible for it to lose, it will always draw or win.
 Two player mode allows for two players to pass the device and play.